rnajena/anchorna/README.md

 anchorna view anchors.gff --align A1

 # View anchors in Jalview (nucleotide sequences)
-anchorna view --mode seq anchors.gff
+anchorna view --mode nt anchors.gff

 # We are not satisfied with the first anchor, remove it and check the resulting anchors in
 # Jalview, afterwards save to new anchor file